doritoes/iploc8.com/3_Docker.md

 Images: Do any of the image have a newer image available?

 Vulnerabilties: What packages are vulnerable?
 What layers (lines in the Dockerfile) introduce these vulnerabilities?
+If you expand the vulnerable librarites, note the CVE and CWE links.
+You can click those for more information.

 In the top right find *Recommended fixes*.
 What recommendations do you find?